 Authors who would like to refine the use of English in their manuscripts might consider using the services of a professional English-language editing company.
 Visit SAGE Language Services on our Journal Author Gateway for further information.

-Innovations is hosted on Editorial Manager.
-Manuscripts may be submitted at http://www.editorialmanager.com/innov/default.aspx.
+Innovations is hosted on SAGE Track.
+Manuscripts may be submitted at https://mc.manuscriptcentral.com/inv.

-Please supply a title, short title, an abstract and keywords to accompany your article.
-The title, keywords and abstract are key to ensuring readers find your article online through online search engines such as Google.
+Please supply a title (limit of 145 characters including spaces), keywords, and an abstract (limit of 250 words) to accompany your article.
+The title, keywords, and abstract are key to ensuring readers find your article online through online search engines such as Google.
 Please refer to the information and guidance on how best to title your article, write your abstract and select your keywords by visiting SAGE’s Journal Author Gateway Guidelines on How to Help Readers Find Your Article Online.

 You will be asked to provide contact details and academic affiliations for all co-authors via the submission system and identify who is to be the corresponding author.
 These details must match what appears on your manuscript.
 The affiliation listed in the manuscript should be the institution where the research was conducted.
 If an author has moved to a new institution since completing the research, the new affiliation can be included in a manuscript note at the end of the paper.
 At this stage please ensure you have included all the required statements and declarations and uploaded any additional supplementary files (including reporting guidelines where relevant).